Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 Where does the difference between total hardness and alkalinity come from?

-Fundamentally, water consists of equal parts total hardness (magnesium and calcium) and alkalinity (hydrogen carbonate).
+Basically, water consists of equal parts total hardness (magnesium and calcium) and alkalinity (hydrogen carbonate).
 However, this is very often not the case because another mineral is added, namely gypsum.
 Gypsum consists of calcium (positive) and sulfate (negative).
-This is usually the difference between GH and alkalinity and cannot be reduced by normal filters.
+This is usually the difference between GH and alkalinity and cannot be reduced with normal filters.
 Thus, the difference between GH and alkalinity remains the same despite filtering.

-Only desalination would help here, which would then have to be adjustable so that not the entire amount of magnesium and calcium is exchanged.
+Only desalination would help, but it would have to be adjustable so that not the entire amount of magnesium and calcium is exchanged.

 Practical example: Raw water with 20° dH GH and only 12° dH alkalinity.

-1. First reduce the total hardness to about 14° dH with a sodium exchange.
+1. First, reduce the total hardness to about 14° dH with your sodium exchange.

-2. Then reduce both to 4° dH GH and 2° dH alkalinity with a classic decarbonizer.
+2. Then, use a classic decarbonizer to reduce both to 4° dH GH and 2° dH alkalinity.

-Alternatively, reverse osmosis can be used to exchange the entire mineralization and re-enrich it with magnesium and calcium.
+Alternatively, the entire mineralization can be exchanged via reverse osmosis and enriched again with magnesium and calcium.

 Limescale Corrosion